EngKelvinmugo/simpleProgram/README.md

-The main purpose of a README file in
+The main purpose of a README file